skw0270/skw0270.github.io/Arch-Linux.md

 Downloading Arch
 -	Downloaded Arch ISO from the URL provided
 -	Verified SHA256 file hash with the following command in PowerShell
-    -   Get-FileHash <file path>
+    -   `Get-FileHash <file path>`
 -	Loaded ISO into vmware and started the install

 INSTALLING ARCH
 -	I did not need to change the keyboard layout as it was already set to US.
--	Ls /sys/firmware/efi/efivars returns nothing.
+-	`ls /sys/firmware/efi/efivars` returns nothing.
 System booted in BIOS mode.
 This is an important note to keep track of.
 For the rest of the install, we are assuming     that we are installing in BIOS MBR mode.
 -	Ensured that network adapter was bridged directly to my network card.
 NAT is not working in my vmware for some reason.
 Unsure.
 IP successfully obtained through         DHCP in live image when running ip addr.
 Pinging arch linux site was successful.
 -	Checked timezone using timedatectl status.
 Confirmed that system clock was synced with UTC time.
 -	Partitioning the disk…
-    -	Fdisk -l listed one disk and one partition.
+    -	fdisk -l listed one disk and one partition.
 20GB total.
-    -	Fdisk /dev/sda
+    -	`fdisk /dev/sda`
     -   Option d – delete all existing partitions.
 Just to be safe..
     -	Option n – create a new partition
         -	Option e – create swap partition